 Express your gratitude to community staff for helping care for your parent as they acclimate and for keeping you in the loop.

 Even after you’ve moved your parent into memory care, there are steps you can take to help them thrive.
-Ease the transition for them — and you — by continuing to reach out and monitoring how they’re adapting to the community.
-Avoid potentially triggering moments during your visits, and recognize that the transition may take time.
+Ease the transition for them — and for yourself — by continuing to reach out and monitoring how they’re adapting to the community.
+Try to avoid potentially triggering moments during your visits, and recognize that the transition may take time.

 Communication and regular visits with your mom or dad show you’ll continue to support them and be present.
 However, communication may be challenging during the first weeks or months after the move.
 During visits and phone calls, your parent may ask to come home, become disoriented, or be hostile.

 Reduce distress for seniors with dementia by following these tips when visiting their memory care community:

-Moving into a memory care facility marks a big change — one that requires time and patience from everyone involved.
+Moving into assisted living or a memory care facility marks a big change, one that requires time and patience from everyone involved.
 Expect an adjustment period for seniors to become fully acclimated to their new environment.
 During this time, family members should validate their loved one’s feelings, rather than simply push past them.

 While adjustment challenges are normal, watch out for persisting red flags.
 If your parent has difficulty making friends or engaging in community activities, consider talking with staff to address concerns and working together on a plan to overcome the problem.

 If your loved one continues to express distress and asks to come home after six weeks, this may signal they feel trapped and abandoned.
-With a little flexibility, families can explore shifts within the community or seek a new facility that may be a better match.
+With a little flexibility, families can explore shifts within the community, such as moving from an assisted living apartment to a suite in the community’s memory care unit.
+As a last resort, you can seek a new memory care community that may be a better match.